Mohamedselim2/Mohamedselim2/README.md

 ---

 ### Hobbies and Interests
-- 🕌 Muslim, Humble man, and support the the liberation of palestine 🇵🇸
+- 🕌 Muslim, Humble man, and support the the liberation of Palestine 🇵🇸
 - 🎮 Playing CS2, Valorant, and Hitman 3
 - 📖 Reading about the latest trends in computer fundamentals, data science and technology
 <!--